 Vikre Distillery in Duluth makes three varieties of boreal gin and an aquavit, a traditional Scandinavian spirit infused with caraway and cardamom.
 Taste them straight up or as part of a handcrafted mixed drink in the cocktail room.

 One of the state's newest distilleries, Flying Dutchman Spirits in the Minneapolis suburb of Eden Prairie sports an industrial-chic cocktail room conveniently situated next to a paved trail.

 Cider Stakes Its Claim

 Taking advantage of another Minnesota crop, cideries are the newest addition to Minnesota's craft beverage scene.
 Sociable Cider Werks in Minneapolis sources its main ingredient—fresh-pressed apples—from Pepin Heights orchard in Lake City.
 The taproom serves its ciders and beers by the pint, swifty (10-ounce glass) and flight.
 In the summer months, the windows open onto an outdoor patio complete with bocce ball and a food truck.

-A handful of other cideries around the state offer tours and tastings, including Sawtooth Mountain Cider House in Lutsen, Number 12 Cider House in Buffalo and Sweetland Orchard in Webster.
+A handful of other cideries around the state offer tours and tastings, including Sawtooth Mountain Cider House in Lutsen, Number 12 Cider House in Minneapolis and Sweetland Orchard in Webster.
 Most are only open seasonally with limited hours, so be sure to call or check their websites before visiting.